mhtvsSFrpHdE/ffxiv-repeat-recent-crafting/README.md

-# obsidian-todo
+# ffxiv-repeat-recent-crafting
-Pure text todo list solution.

-- Reset checkbox status when a new day come
-- Open different obsidian document everyday in a week
+Generate crafting macro from recent crafting log.

+- Read crafting log from clipboard
+- Parse and generate crafting macro, copy to clipboard
+- Report how much quality, progress is provided
+- Report how much durability, time is costed
+- Warn if this macro exceeds 15 line limit

 ## How to use

-1. Duplicate `Config\ObsidianFilePathExample.py` as `Config\ObsidianFilePath.py`
-and change variable depending on your environment.
 1. Duplicate `Config\SettingExample.py` as `Config\Setting.py`
    and change variable depending on your environment.
-1. Run `pythonw main.py` under `main.py` folder,
-Obsidian will open and show today's note.
-If use python`w`, console will not show.

-## Important

-`ObsidianFilePath.py\everydayTemplate` file will copy and override to `ObsidianFilePath.py\everyday`,
-if you don't want this, create two dummy file to avoid error.
+1. The program use regex for match skill name or statistics.
+   therefor same code base can support different game language.
+   However, a little bit understanding of regex is needed to create your own match rule.
+   Website like https://regexr.com can speed up this progress.